sszokoly/avaya/utils/cm/README.md

 DEBUG=0
 ```

+When running this script is no longer required it is highly recommended to delete the backup files.
+Large amount of files left if certain folders will cause the CM OS/Security/XLN backup to fail.
+Be sure to remove the correct ecs backup folder.

 # sipstatCM #

 This utility provides basic statistics on the number of SIP request methods and the corresponding responses found in